-My family loves eggs Benedict, but some mornings I just don’t have the energy to make it, so I created a super easy spin on eggs Benedict and made it into a quiche!
+My family loves eggs Benedict, but some mornings I just don’t have the energy to make it, so I created a super easy spin on eggs Benedict and made it into an eggs Benedict quiche!
 My family loved it so much that it is now on the Easter and Christmas menu every year!
 It’s a great recipe because you can make it ahead of time and just heat it up when you are ready to eat it!
 I usually have this with fresh fruit, bacon, and something sweet (like my Blueberry French Toast casserole!).
 It is so easy, and everyone devours it!

 Eggs Benedict Quiche